zoometh/thomashuet/profiles/oxford/arcadia-annual-report-22.md

 1- Documentation of progress: grid squares – total; total new squares and number of empty new squares; enhanced squares; and partial squares examined as part of themed research.
 Please also distinguish those that have been uploeaded.

+- 223 new users in 2022

 2- Selected highlights in each country and a summary of issues impacting archaeological sites.

 3- Papers, conferences and workshops given/attended – and please update the spreadsheet:

 - conference session organisation:
-    - co-chairing the session 7: *Cultural Heritage data across borders, web-based management platforms for immovable cultural heritage in the global south*, in the frame of the Computer Applications for Archaeology international conference, Oxford 8<sup>th</sup> August 2022, session presentation URL: https://eamena-oxford.github.io/reveal.js/projects/caa22s07.html
+    - co-chairing the session 7: *Cultural Heritage data across borders, web-based management platforms for immovable cultural heritage in the global south*, in the frame of the Computer Applications for Archaeology international conference, Oxford 8<sup>th</sup> August 2022, session presentation
 - given trainings:
     - *Archéologie en danger : Utiliser la télédétection pour protéger le patrimoine culturel*, MOOC educator, MOOC by Durham University, 8<sup>th</sup> May 2022-...
     - *Shape Analysis with R*, Università di Pisa, 11<sup>th</sup>-15<sup>th</sup> April 2022